OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_development.rst

 * a Backend Adapter
 * a Binder

-You will also need to create / change the OpenERP models.
+You will also need to create / change the Odoo models.

-.. note:: Keep in mind: try to modify at least as possible the OpenERP
+.. note:: Keep in mind: try to modify at least as possible the Odoo
           models and classes.

 The synchronizer will handle the flow of the synchronization.
 It will